Andersonrmm/Basics-of-Coding-projects/README.md

 *STEP 2:* Save the code on a file

-*STEP 3:* On a new terminal where the file is saved, run.
-Example: python test_yourself.py
+*STEP 3:* On a new terminal where the file is saved, run. *example:* python test_yourself.py

 ___________________________________________________________________________________